dixonge/gtd-hugo/content/posts/2017-06-14-setting-up-wallabag-on-the-raspberry-pi.md

 Go to the browser extension options and enter the URL for your wallabag installation and click \*Check URL\*.
 Once that verifies, enter the \*Client ID\*, \*Client secret\*, \*user login\* and \*password\*.

-\*\*THIS IS IMPORTANT\*\* &#8211; you have to click on \*Get token\*.
+\*\*THIS IS IMPORTANT\*\* - you have to click on \*Get token\*.
 After that you can just exit the page.
-You don&#8217;t have to save anything to a file, that&#8217;s optional.
+You don't have to save anything to a file, that's optional.

 [Detailed instructions][7] on Chrome (and Firefox) add-on setup.

 And it auto-saves.
 Once you set a tag, just walk away!

-The Android app is simpler to configure &#8211; just provide the URL, user name and password.
+The Android app is simpler to configure - just provide the URL, user name and password.
 Once it successfully connects, it will automatically create a client on the s

 erver!